L-de-Yang/BadMIM/README.md

 > **Note**: For the "dog" class, set `--target_label` to `55` and `--nb_classes` to `256`.

-For quick testing, we provide pre-augmented triggers for ten classes at [link], which can be directly used in Step 4.
+For quick testing, we provide pre-augmented triggers for ten classes at [datasets](https://figshare.com/s/e7e7e89d8565bf030a1d), which can be directly used in Step 4.

 ### Step 4: Reconstruction Hijacking
 #### Step 4.1: Backdoor Injection